WLR86/SkyFiDisplay/README.md

 Vectors

 All properties are vectors (array like object).
 I'll say that again: ALL PROPERTIES ARE VECTORS.
 A property vector can have one or more values.
 All values have a name and a label as well.
 There are Number, Text, Switch, Light, and BLOB properties.

+# Notes
+SkySafari first connection is ok, but if later tracking is enabled (like after a goto sequence), connection will fail (at least using the telescope simulator)
+Tests have to be done using SynScan mount, to see if this is reproducible